 In taking Liberal Studies courses that cover a multitude of varied disciplines, students are able to explore a wide range of liberal arts subjects, discovering the powerful and undeniable connections between fields like politics, literature, science, sociology, art, and history.
 Exposure to multiple areas of students with a broad knowledge base and enhanced critical reading, writing, and thinking skills.
 Internships are an integral part of the curriculum.
 Through actual work experience during the program, students are better-prepared for their future professions.
 Possible internships include experience in art galleries, museums, hotels, as well as art and events management companies — and much more.

 Demonstrate an understanding of the content of liberal arts disciplines.

 Articulate the connections and distinctions between and among liberal arts disciplines, and their contemporary relevance.

-Demonstrate the critical inquiry and analysis skills needed to engage constructively in intellectual discourse in various disciplines.
+Demonstrate the critical inquiry and analytical skills needed to engage constructively in intellectual discourse in across disciplines.

-Understand the relationship between liberal studies and career opportunities through business practices.
+Develop an understanding of the relationship between liberal studies, and career opportunities via professional internships.